jdsmith2816/tw3mw/README.md

 - Just restart the game.
 I have no idea why Free Cam bugs out like that periodically.

+How can I light the braziers during the `Magic Lamp` quest?

+- In your menu go to `Mods > Miscellaneous > Lit` and toggle off `Disable normal interaction` until you finish.

 # Performance

 My Setup: